gregpalmr/dcos-hbase/README.md

      $ cd dcos-hbase

-## 2. Run the start script with 3 regionserver
+## 2. Run the start script with 2 HBase masters and 3 regionservers

      $ scripts/start-hbase.sh 3